menu icon

 oil for frying

-For cilantro lovers, I also recommend my "Cilantro Genovese Sauce," which has less oil and fewer calories!
+For cilantro lovers, don't forget to try my Cilantro Genovese Sauce, which has less oil and fewer calories than traditional pesto!

 Cilantro Genovese sauce in a jar